Dussehra 2023 • Vijaya Dashami - Last Day of Navratri

-Dussehra or Vijaya Dashami is the tenth day of the Navratris.
+Dussehra or Vijaya Dashami is the tenth day of the Navratri festival.
 It calls an end to the festival and is often considered symbolic of victory of the good over evil.
 It is also evident of a new beginning.

-It is celebrated on the tenth day of the Shukla paksha of the Indian month of Ashwin.
-According to the English calendar, it falls in the months of September-October.
+Navratri 2023 started on October 15, Sunday.
+Dussehra is celebrated on the tenth day or dashami tithi of the shukla paksha of Ashwin month on Hindu calendar.
+According to the English calendar, it falls in the month of September-October.